 About the Program

-Faculty in the Department of Family and Community Medicine, under Program Director, Roger Zoorob, M.D., MPH, FAAFP, received funding from the Health Resources and Services Administration to continue our T32 Primary Care Research Fellowship grant.
+Faculty in the Department of Family and Community Medicine, under Program Director, Roger Zoorob, M.D., MPH, FAAFP, received funding from the Health Resources and Services Administration (HRSA) to continue our T32 Primary Care Research Fellowship grant.
 The training grant is a five-year award of $1.9 million.

 Over the coming years, the Department of Family and Community Medicine looks forward to working with a diverse group of fellows that will be trained to be future leaders in primary care research and advocates for health equity.